 This article will provide guidance on How To Serve legal papers in the District of Columbia.
 When papers are to be filed in Court, it is the primary responsibility of the plaintiff to ensure that all parties involved in the case are entitled to receive a copy.
-Fundamentally, this is the role of the plaintiff to ensure that copies are given to the parties of the case in a manner that adequately completes the requirements of the District of Columbia Process Service.
+Fundamentally, this is the role of the plaintiff to ensure that copies are given to the parties of the case in a manner that adequately completes the District of Columbia Process Service requirements.

 Additionally, the District of Columbia Process Service must be tailored in accordance with the requirement of the suit itself since different situations require different types of District of Columbia Process Service.

 HOW TO SERVE A SUMMONS AND COMPLAINT IN THE DISTRICT OF COLUMBIA